Arkadiusz-coder/faq_card/README.md

 # faq_card
-FAQ card with javascript
+FAQ accordion card with javascript

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the FAQ accordion card challenge on Frontend Mentor(https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).

 ## Overview